ankane/secure_rails/README.md

 ## Best Practices

+### Secrets

 - Keep secret tokens out of your code - `ENV` variables are a good practice

+  **Why:** You don’t want your version control host, CI provider, or any other service with access to your code to have access to your secrets.
+If one of these services is compromised, or a single developer’s account on one of these services is compromised, you don’t want to lose your secrets.

+### SQL Injection

 - Even with ActiveRecord, SQL injection is still possible if misused